-The PhD is the only eligible terminal degree, and applicants must be humanists or those in such allied fields as anthropology or history of science.
+- The PhD (and its international equivalent, such as the DPhil) is the only eligible terminal degree, and applicants must be humanists or those in such allied fields as anthropology or history of science.
 Ineligible categories include an MFA or any other doctorate such as EdD, social scientists, scholars in educational curriculum building, and performing artists (note: scholars of performance are eligible).

-Visa eligibility: International scholars outside of North America are appointed under a J-1 visa (Research Scholar status).
+- The fellowship is open to all scholars, national and international, who meet eligibility requirements.
+International scholars outside of North America are appointed under a J-1 visa (Research Scholar status).
 Scholars seeking to hold an H-1B visa during the fellowship year at Penn are ineligible (no exceptions can be made).
-The Wolf Humanities Center reserves the right to cancel awards if the recipient is unable to meet this condition.
-Applicants should consult the international programs office at their current university to confirm eligibility before applying for this fellowship.
+The Wolf Humanities Center reserves the right to revoke the offer if the recipient is unable to meet this condition.